Helping Your Student Succeed

 If you have more questions about the process, you can contact the academic honesty liaison.

-To identify the factors that led to the suspected dishonesty, ask your student about what happened.
-Academic dishonesty is often a symptom of something else that has gone wrong, such as time management issues, emotional distress, ineffective studying habits, or a lack of understanding of academic rules and policies.
+To help identify the factors that led to the suspected policy violation, ask your student about what happened.
+Academic honesty violations are often a symptom of something else that has gone wrong, such as time management issues, emotional distress, ineffective studying habits, or a lack of understanding of academic rules and policies.

 Connecting students with the right resources can help address the cause of what went wrong and keep it from happening again.
 See a list of academic resources on our student resource page.